Geological history of oxygen: Importance

-Oxygen is both a result of biological activity and a key enabler.
-Photosynthesis produces oxygen while plants and animals using aerobic respiration consume it.
-Consequently the evolution of life is closely related to the concentration of available oxygen.
+Oxygen is both a product and a key enabler of biological activity.
+Photosynthesis by chlorophyll-bearing autotrophs (cyanobacteria and their endosymbiont descendants in algae and plant plastids) releases oxygen as byproduct of water splitting for carbon fixation, while all eukaryotes (animals, plants, fungi and protists) rely on the consumption of oxygen for metabolism via aerobic respiration.
+Consequently the evolution of life is closely related to the concentration of available free oxygen.
 Understanding the relationship between oxygen and evolution would aid in seeking evidence of extraterrestrial life in exoplanet data.
 Oxygen concentration plays a key role in the geochemical composition of sedimentary rocks, making oxygen concentration important for geology and sedimentary rocks important for understanding oxygen concentration over geologic time.

 Overview

 Due to limitations in measurements, oxygen concentration in the atmosphere or oceans over much of the early parts of Earth's history remains controversial.
 The consensus view includes these phases: